Baked Apples in Cider

 - 1/3 cup Oatmeal, not instant

 - 1/2 cup Apple Cider or apple juice

 - 1 ounce Brandy optional

-Wash and dry the apples, and core them.
-Scoop about a 1/2 inch of the apple out with a spoon to make room for the topping.
+Wash and dry and core the apples with an apple corer or a spoon.
+Scoop 1/2 inch of the apple out with a spoon to make room for the topping.

 Rub the apple with the cut side of a fresh lemon where you scooped to prevent browning.

 In a food processor fitted with a blade or medium size bowl using a pastry cutter, add the cold butter, brown sugar, flour, oatmeal, sea salt and cinnamon.

 Pulse all ingredients until crumbly.
 You should have about 2 1/2 cups, and any un-used crumb topping can be frozen for another use.